syncliteio/SyncLiteLoggerJava/README.md

 ```

 ### 2. Streaming Device :
 Streaming device supports all DDL operations as supported by SQLite and Prepared Statement based INSERT operation to allow high speed concurrent batched data ingestion, performing logging of the ingested data.
-It empowers developers to build data-intensive streaming apps, stream IoT/sensor data etc. use cases
+It empowers developers to build high volumne streaming applications enabled with last mile data integration from thousands of edge points into centralized database destinations.

 #### Java